euwbah/musescore-xen-tuner/README.md

 > 🟢 For a start, try out `heji/5 limit`, which references the `./tunings/heji/5 limit.txt` tuning system configuration file.
 >
-> You can find tunings in the `tunings/` folder to find notations that are already supported.
-These are also great working examples which can be used to learn how to [write your own tuning configurations](#how-to-tuning-configuration)
+> You can find tunings in the [tunings/](./tunings/) folder to find notations that are already supported.

 A System Text configuration will affect all staves, whereas a Staff Text configuration will only affect the staff it is on.
 A configuration is only applied to notes from its bar onwards.
 Only place configuration texts/key signatures at the start of a bar.